 When the discussion is on parenting one of the hottest topics is undoubtedly Co-sleeping.
-Every single parent does have a different opinion in this regard which makes this topic a highly debating one.
-Many say that co-sleeping helps in creating a natural bonding experience with the baby who also ensures each one of them gets a peaceful night’s sleep.
-But there are some precautions which are must to take by the parents opting for co-sleeping.
+Every single parent does have a different opinion in this regard which makes this topic a highly debated one.
+Many say that co-sleeping helps in creating a natural bonding experience with the baby and also ensures each one of them gets a peaceful night’s sleep.
+But there are some precautions which are must to taken by the parents opting for co-sleeping.
 Here we will make an effort to explain 7 Things Parents Should Know About the Co-Sleeping Debate.
 So, co-sleeping parents scroll down to know more…

 - Co-sleeping helps your baby breathes well: Bed-sharing help babies to breathe slowly and easily.
 Baby’s cardio-respiratory systems are not completely matured when they take birth, and they need to struggle sometimes to breathe.
 Experts say babies follow their mother’s breathing rhythm.
-It’s true that baby’s breath faster than any grownups, but parent’s slower pace of breathing helps them to calm and find a rhythm.
+It’s true that babies breathe faster than any grownups, but parents’ slower pace of breathing helps them to calm down and find a rhythm.

-- Co-sleeping reduces stress in infants: One key benefit of co-sleeping is that it supports in reducing the stress levels in babies.
-You need to understand that, when parents co-sleep with babies they get the scope to respond faster to infant’s crying than moving to other room to attend.
+- Co-sleeping reduces stress in infants: One key benefit of co-sleeping is that it supports reducing the stress levels in babies.
+You need to understand that, when parents co-sleep with babies they get the scope to respond faster to the infant’s crying than moving to another room to attend.
 Stress factor exists in babies too and so co-sleeping with babies calms them down faster.

 - may cause discomfort for the baby.
 Sleep with one child in your bed and better you take Baby Co-Sleepers for your baby attached to your bed.

-- Dangers and risk are part of co-sleeping: You may think that after sharing so many positive things about co-sleeping why we indicate danger and risk.
+- Dangers and risks are part of co-sleeping: You may think that after sharing so many positive things about co-sleeping why we indicate danger and risk.
 Well, the fact is that we don’t recommend co-sleeping always because there are few dangers associated with it if precautions are not taken.
 In deep sleep, a parent may roll right on the baby.
-Aside to this, even the arms of a parent might fall on baby face leading to suffocation.
-There are many other things which can cause risk to baby life.
+Aside from this, even the arms of a parent might fall on the babyface leading to suffocation.
+There are many other things that can cause risk to a baby life.
 If required precautions for safety are taken to avoid such instances, then co-sleeping is strongly recommended.